Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Validation Using a Virtual Experiment

 \subsubsection{Results}

 The simulated flow evolutions of Route 1 with the parameters that minimized the RMSE are presented in Figures~\ref{fig:day_9_route0}-\subref{fig:day_25_route0} for $M=9$, $16$, and $25$, respectively.
+Each figure uses different line styles to represent the CH-NTP dynamic with varying values of $|K|\in\{1,2,3\}$, while solid lines depict the ground-truth observed data.
 (The other two routes exhibit similar results and hence are omitted to conserve space.)
-The likelihood ratio test is reported in Table \ref{table:ll_test} with the optimal parameters.
+The likelihood ratio test using the optimal parameters is reported in Table \ref{table:ll_test}.

 \normalfont

 First note that in all the figures, the nonhierarchical model with $|K|=1$, i.e., the conventional NTP dynamic, fails to produce a significant fluctuation pattern fitting the ground-truth trajectory; see the dotted curves.
 This result is in agreement with \citet{ye2018exploration}.
 The corresponding flow trajectories for $M=9$, $16$, and $25$ are identical and the optimal $\gamma=0.358$.